edge-servers/immunity-docs/developer/gsoc-ideas-2022.rst

   **Difficulty rate**: easy.

-The goal of this project is to improve OpenWISP Monitoring by working on features and changes that have been noted down during the last 2 years of usage of this module and have the aim of improving the user experience in analyzing the collected monitoring data, as well
+The goal of this project is to improve Immunity Monitoring by working on features and changes that have been noted down during the last 2 years of usage of this module and have the aim of improving the user experience in analyzing the collected monitoring data, as well